labgem/pangenomeNEM/README.rst

 PPanGGOLiN can be easily installed via:

 .. code:: bash

 	pip install ppanggolin

-GCC (>=3.0) will be required, as well as Python 3 and the following modules : "networkx(>=2.00)", "numpy", "scipy", "tqdm" and "highcharts"
+GCC (>=3.0) will be required, as well as Python 3 and the following modules : "networkx(>=2.00)", "numpy", "scipy", "tqdm" and "python-highcharts"

 Quick usage
 ============================